PENN STATE HBG

 MIDDLETOWN, PA 17057

-Juliette Tolay is associate professor of Political Science at the School of Public Affairs at Penn State University, Harrisburg.
-Her research focuses on migration, forced migration, foreign policy and eurocentrism, in particular in the context of Europe, Turkey and the Middle East.
-She recently published “Inadvertent reproduction of Eurocentrism in IR: The politics of critiquing Eurocentrism” in the Review of International Studies (2021), and is working on a book project that focuses on the use of migration in foreign policy from a postcolonial perspective.
+Juliette Tolay is an associate professor of Political Science at the School of Public Affairs at Penn State University, Harrisburg.
+He research focuses on migration, forced migration, foreign policy, and Eurocentrism, in particular in the context of Europe, Turkey, and the Middle East.
+She recently published “Inadvertent reproduction of Eurocentrism in IR: The politics of critiquing Eurocentrism” in the Review of International Studies (2021), and “Interrogating and broadening the emerging narrative on migration diplomacy: a critical assessment,” in Millennium (2023).
+She is currently working on several projects on Venezuelan displacement, imperial legacies in migration politics, media crisis discourse on migration, and migration diplomacy.
 Her publications have appeared in academic journals such as International Migration, Review of International Studies, Ethnopolitics, Les Etudes du CERI, and several edited volumes.
 She co-authored Turkey and Its Neighbors: Foreign Relation in Transition, Lynne Rienner (2012).
 She also published several chapters in edited volumes, and several policy reports on Turkish foreign policy, Turkish and EU migration policies, and Turkey’s approach to Syrian refugees.
-Her research has been featured online in the Conversation, Huffington Post and Open Democracy.
+Her research has been featured online in the Conversation, Huffington Post, and Open Democracy.
 Dr. Tolay is a former fellow at the Transatlantic Academy of the German Marshall Fund (2009-2010).
-Dr. Tolay received her Ph.D. in Global Governance from the University of Delaware, and studied at Sciences Po and the Institut National des Langues et Civilisations Orientales in Paris, and in Galatasaray Universitesi in Istanbul.
+Dr. Tolay received her Ph.D. in Global Governance from the University of Delaware and studied at Sciences Po and the Institut National des Langues et Civilisations Orientales in Paris, and at Galatasaray Universitesi in Istanbul.

 External Academic Profiles